If you are seeing this page after ordering online

 I love National Communications Magazine!
 Do you sell items with the NatCom logo on then?

 We do!
-Our third-party vendor, CafePress, sells all types of items with our NatCom logo so your friend will know you support the best hobby radio magazine!
+Our third-party vendor, CafePress, sells all types of items with our NatCom logo so your friend will know you support America's Hobby Radio Magazine!
 Go to http://cafepress.com/NatComMag and see these items and more with the NatCom logo: T-shirts, hoodies, coffee mugs, drink bottles and glasses, clocks, bar ware, pillows, bags, phone cases, notebooks (great for logging!), calendars, decals, magnets, hitch covers, key chains, ball caps, watches and much more!
 All items come with a 30-day money-back guarantee, too.
 When you shop at our CafePress shop, you help support National Communications Magazine.

-I don’t want to subscribe to access the Mr. Scanner FCC frequency database on your website.
+I don’t want to pay to access the Mr. Scanner FCC frequency database.
 Does National Communications Magazine offer any free frequencies for anyone to view?